Historical tours of The Rocks with Go Local Tours

-Historical tours of The Rocks aren’t complete without a visit to a couple of the precinct’s oldest pubs, but beware of free drinks.
-Naive colonial travellers were given free rum at the Hero of Waterloo until they collapsed drunk in the basement.
-Carried out via a secret tunnel, they often woke aboard a ship to endure months of hard labour at sea.
+No historical tour of The Rocks would be complete without a visit to the precinct’s oldest pubs, but beware of free drinks!
+Naive colonial travellers were given free rum at the Hero of Waterloo until they collapsed.
+Carried out via a secret tunnel, they often woke to find themselves on board a departed ship, with months of hard labour at sea to look forward to.

 Foundation Park teases visitors with a glimpse of the docks.
 Here, desperate wives once prayed for their husbands’ safe return from dangerous whaling expeditions.
-In the park, the claustrophobic convict homes still stand, the low roofs giving us temporarily hunched backs.
+In the park, the claustrophobic convict homes still stand, and the low roofs give me a temporary hunch.

-From here we descend into the entertainment precinct of The Rocks, which has bustled since the first days of the colony.
-Stories of our colonial ancestors fuel animated chatter over a coffee or tea to end the tour.
+From here, we descend into the entertainment precinct of The Rocks, which has bustled since the first days of the colony.
+Stories of our colonial ancestors fuel animated chatter over an included local beer.

-For a colourful introduction to the city’s earliest stories, these historical tours of The Rocks are ‘grouse’!
+For a colourful introduction to the city’s early years, these historical tours of The Rocks are ‘grouse’!